mssfoobar/docs/docs/40_modules/60_wfe/Getting Started/4_workflow_engine.md

 To download the unh image from GHCR, we need to create secret named `gh-regcred.yaml`.

-1. Change your current directory to `ghcr`
-2. Generate a GitHub access token and make sure it has below permission
+1. Generate a GitHub access token and make sure it has below permission
    ![ghcr](./ghcr.png)

-3. Log in to Docker with your GitHub access token to download workflow-engine images hosted in this repo
+2. Log in to Docker with your GitHub access token to download workflow-engine images hosted in this repo
 ```bash
 export CR_PAT={your-gh-access-token}
 echo $CR_PAT | docker login ghcr.io -u {your-gh-username} --password-stdin
 ```

-4. Print the docker config.json in base64 encoded string
+3. Print the docker config.json in base64 encoded string
 ```bash
 cat ~/.docker/config.json | base64
 ```

-6. Change your directory into your cloned `https://github.com/mssfoobar/wfe.git` repo `deployment` folder.
+4. Change your directory into your cloned `https://github.com/mssfoobar/wfe.git` repo `deployment` folder.
 Open the`gh-regcred.yaml` inside `ghcr` folder and update its `.dockerconfig` value with base64 string

-7. And run below command to create it
+5. And run below command to create it
 ```bash
 kubectl apply gh-regcred.yaml
 ```